 click to hear audio Chris Elliott on Radio Caroline on the evening of 28th March 1976, Caroline's twelfth birthday, counting down a Top 50 album chart.
 This is a clip taken from a recording available from www.azanorak.com.
 Our thanks to Jim Nantz and to Lee Mendham who donated the show to Jim's site (duration 3 minutes 55 seconds)

 Debbie England Debbie England Husband and wife team, Steve and Debbie England had previously run a mobile disco business together.
 They joined Radio Caroline in December 1972, Debbie as cook and occasional DJ, Steve as full-time broadcaster.
 They left Caroline when it closed temporarily in June 1973 and, the following February, signed up with Radio Atlantis.
 Debbie again broadcast occasionally.
 They stayed until the station closed down in August 1974.
 Debbie now runs Electromedia, a provider of video production and interactive media services based in Cheshire.
 There is an interview with Debbie on Dr Jo Stanley's blog Gender and the Sea.
 (This photo by Steve England, kindly supplied by Chris Edwards of ‘Offshore Echos’ magazine.
+There are more photos of Debbie in John Harding's album.
 Thanks to Ian Anderson for information.)

 click to hear audio Debbie England on Teatime Tunes from Radio Atlantis, 27th August 1974, sitting in for her seasick husband.
 This is an edited version of a recording shared by The Offshore Radio Guide.
 Our thanks to Martin van der Ven (duration 3 minutes 15 seconds)